-State Department Website Features Trump's For-Profit Club, Mar-A-Lago
+State Department Removes Web Page Featuring Trump's For-Profit Club, Mar-A-Lago

 Politics

-State Department Website Features Trump's For-Profit Club, Mar-A-Lago
+State Department Removes Web Page Featuring Trump's For-Profit Club, Mar-A-Lago

-A State Department website known as ShareAmerica has a page featuring President Trump's private, for-profit club, Mar-a-Lago.
+An article on a State Department website about President Trump's Mar-a-Lago resort has been removed after criticism that it was an inappropriate use of tax-payer funds.

-Critics complain taxpayer-funded resources are being used to tout the club, which Trump refers to as the Winter White House.
+Critics complained that resources were being used to tout the for-profit club, which Trump refers to as the Winter White House.
 The club, in Palm Beach, Fla., is held in Trump's trust, of which he is the sole beneficiary.

+"The intention of the article was to inform the public about where the President has been hosting world leaders.
+We regret any misperception and have removed the post," a State Department official said in a statement that has now replaced the original article.

-On its website, ShareAmerica says it "is part of the Bureau of International Information Programs, which works with U.S. embassies and consulates in more than 140 countries to engage with people around the globe on U.S. foreign policy and American society."
+The ShareAmerica website says it "is part of the Bureau of International Information Programs, which works with U.S. embassies and consulates in more than 140 countries to engage with people around the globe on U.S. foreign policy and American society."

-But on the webpage about Mar-a-Lago, there is no discussion of policy.
-The page shows photos of the members-only club's opulent rooms and exterior, and notes that "When he acquired the house, Trump also bought the decorations and furnishings that [original owner Marjorie Merriweather] Post had collected over the years, preserving Mar-a-Lago's style and taste."
+But on the webpage about Mar-a-Lago, there was no discussion of policy.
+The page showed photos of the members-only club's opulent rooms and exterior, and noted that "When he acquired the house, Trump also bought the decorations and furnishings that [original owner Marjorie Merriweather] Post had collected over the years, preserving Mar-a-Lago's style and taste."

 The website generated attention Monday when Sen. Ron Wyden, D-Ore., and others started tweeting about it.
 In one tweet, Wyden said: "Yes, I am curious @StateDept.
 Why are taxpayer $$ promoting the President's private country club?"